Bubble-Protocol/bubble-tools/README.md

 ```
 Replace `default-key` with a label of your choice.
 This will generate a random private key and set it as the default key.

-### Add An Off-Chain Storage Service
+### Add An Off-Chain Storage Provider

 For example, to add the Bubble Private Cloud use:

 ```
-bubble servers add bubble-cloud https://vault.bubbleprotocol.com/v2/ethereum
+bubble providers add bubble-cloud https://vault.bubbleprotocol.com/v2/polygon
-// Replace `ethereum` with any of the supported blockchains or testnets: `polygon`, `avalanche`, `base-goerli` or `sepolia`
+// Replace `polygon` with any of the supported blockchains or testnets: `ethereum`, `polygon`, `avalanche` or `sepolia`
 ```

 ### Configure Your Blockchain Providers